nicolejpaz/magic-menu/README.md

 ### Release Guidelines

 * Your app should be hosted on Heroku.
 Start by pushing up the basic skeleton.
 If you are unable to push to Heroku, move forward with the other releases until you can get help doing so.
+* Once on Heroku, push every time you finish a release and verify that application is functional on the server.
-* Update the README in your GitHub repo to reflect your app.(ie - tell what it does)
+* Update the README in your GitHub repo to reflect your app's functionality (ie - tell what it does) every time you finish a release.
-* Add a link to your Heroku app from your README
+* Add a link to your Heroku app from your README.

 ### Release 1 : Menus
 * Create a migration and model for menus.